AlphxByte/Graphly/README.md

 ```cpp
 [[nodiscard]] int Run();
 ```
-This functions is used to run the application and returns the exit code of the app.
+This function is used to run the application and returns the exit code of the app.
 > [!NOTE]
-> The Run function is used right now only to run the window.
+> The Run function is used right now only to run the window of the application.

 2. **GraphlyWindow** is a child class of the **Window** class from the **GraphlyUI** project that will handle the application specific logic for the main window.